AlejaArteaga1/ProgrammingCourse/Chapter1_Programing_Basic/Class1-5(10)_Binary_Sum/Homeworks/InstructionsHomework.md

 We know that the ingredients of Hamburger are:

-meat, chicken, cheese, lechuce, tomatoes, onion, pickle+
+meat, chicken, cheese, lettuce, tomatoes, onion, pickle

 if we have >=1 vegetables the price increase 1  (expect pickles)